Is your power borrowed or real?

 In the ‘nineties, while still living and working in Iceland as a practising CEO, I made that commitment to the mastery of my own inner leadership through self-awareness — and the process is vibrantly alive today as I continue the practice.
 I started out by attending self-development and mindfulness training, doing yoga, and meditating.
 Now in my everyday life, the present moment, the NOW, is my practice.

 Self-awareness is needed in our leadership toolbox first and foremost for our self-leadership.
 If we can’t lead ourselves successfully, how are we to be leaders of others?
 When we have a stronger, inner core and our True Power flows freely, we will be more successful leading our families, our teams and organizations, communities and nations, and participate in the collective global leadership through our role modelling and inspiration.
 In the e.MILE People Development Magazine article “9 Keys to Being an Inspirational Leader” I share with the readers some of the areas that I focus on as I exercise my leadership muscle.

 Self-Awareness is our capacity to hang out in our inner world to reflect, introspect, and listen for the subtle whisper of guidance, clarity, and knowing which comes from the deepest parts of ourselves and from the Big Mind.
 We are looking for that deep, inner strength and emotional security regardless of what is happening in our outside world.
 We are looking to become an integrated human being — the whole-brain leader.
 That is an inside job and can only be achieved through experiential learning.

 Where are you at these days?
-Have you awaken to your inner world?
-Are you given it the time and attention it needs and deserves to bring you the happiness, fulfillment, and meaning that you long for.
-We all do — long for happiness, fulfillment, and meaning.
+Have you awakened to your inner world?
+Have you given it the time and attention it needs and deserves to bring you the happiness, fulfilment, and meaning that you long for.
+We all do — long for happiness, fulfilment, and meaning.
 And we all need to cultivate our self-awareness to become the most authentic, successful, and inspirational leaders coming from our True Power.